 Leadership Style and Motivation Theory of Debenhams

-Different leadership style: Leadership is the attitude of looking for something different in an individual.
+Different leadership style: Leadership (Leadership Style and Motivation Theory of Debenhams) is the attitude of looking for something different in an individual.
 It is the ability of a person to influence the behavior of the subordinates or group to follow a particular course of action.
 Leaders are those who are committed to achieving a goal and manage to transmit others through enthusiasm and optimism to reach a common goal of the organization (Ciuriak, 2015).
 A leader can be anyone in their organization and the leadership quality can be flourishing in any human being at any time.

 Various Leadership Styles